 Just leave the fields blank that you don't want to search

-Pedersen also researches women's use of social media, including blogs, Twitter and online forums and is currently working on a book entitled 'The Politicization of Mumsnet', to be published later this year.
+Pedersen also researches women's use of social media, including blogs, Twitter and online forums and is cur.
+Her book, 'The Politicization of Mumsnet', was published in November 2020.

 |Teaching and Learning||Module lead for fourth-year modules "Women and the Media" and "Celebrity Culture".|